ForbesLindesay/ascii-math/README.md

 # ascii-math

 This is an implimentation of [asciimath](http://www1.chapman.edu/~jipsen/mathml/asciimath.html).
 It lets you write plain text maths and have it be nicely formatted for you before display.
 Since it's a server side sollution it offers a much nicer user experience than MathJax or the original asciimath did.
 You can also use this function on the client if you prefer.

 ## Installation

-  Server:

     $ npm install ascii-math

-  Client:

-    $ component install ForbesLindesay/ascii-math

 ## Server side usage

 On the server you can generate text that can be placed inline straight into an html document.

 ```javascript
 var parse = require('ascii-math');